G00406014/digital-rain-25-cpp/index.md

 changing visual.

 The algorithm ensures that each raindrop appears at a random position, falls at a different speed, and displays a ASCII character.
 This algorithm enhances the visual of the digital rain.
+Mathematically, this algorithm relies on random number generation to ensure each raindrop’s position, speed, and character are unique, and the continuous fall of each raindrop is determined by the speed variable.

 ![image](https://github.com/user-attachments/assets/f243a52a-63a7-4e1c-bf29-e5f6d9e4b16a)